jgehrcke/goeffel/README.md

 Note that the conclusiveness of some of these disk metrics is limited.
-I believe that [this blog post](https://blog.serverfault.com/2010/07/06/777852755/) nicely covers a few basic Linux disk I/O concepts that should be known prior to reading a meaning into these numbers.
+I believe that [this blog post](https://blog.serverfault.com/2010/07/06/777852755/) nicely covers a few basic Linux disk I/O concepts that should be known prior to read a meaning into these numbers.

 #### `disk_<DEV>_util_percent`